pathology

 Read More »

 Cautery artifact is a term pathologists use to describe changes in the appearance of cells and tissue caused by heat during a surgical procedure.
-These changes are not related to disease, but instead result from a common surgical tool called electrocautery, which uses heat to cut tissue and stop bleeding.
-Electrocautery is frequently used during …
+These changes are not related to disease — they are a side effect of a common surgical tool called electrocautery, which uses electrical heat to cut tissue and seal bleeding blood …

 Read More »